telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ---
-title: Live Traffic
+title: Live Traffic Section
-description: "Learn how to use the Live Traffic tab in the Fiddler Everywhere web-debugging HTTP-proxy client."
+description: "Learn how to use the Live Traffic section in the Fiddler Everywhere web-debugging HTTP-proxy client."
 slug: web-sessions-list
 publish: true
-position: 10
+position: 32
-previous_url: /user-guide/toolbar/decode-content, /user-guide/toolbar, /user-guide/live-traffic/web-sessions/web-sessions-toolbar
+previous_url: /user-guide/toolbar/decode-content, /user-guide/toolbar, /user-guide/live-traffic/web-sessions/web-sessions-toolbar, /user-guide/live-traffic/live-traffic
 ---

-# Live Traffic Tab
+# Live Traffic Section

-The **Live Traffic** tab provides the most essential features of Fiddler Everywhere.
+The **Live Traffic** section provides the most essential features of Fiddler Everywhere.

 **Live Traffic** displays a summary of each captured session in the **Live Traffic** list.
 It also provides functionalities to work with these sessions through the **Live Traffic** toolbar, the [**Inspectors**]({%slug inspector-types%}) types, and the corresponding [**Rules**]({%slug rules-general%}) tab.
 The feature enables the saving and sharing of sessions, editing of issued requests, marking, commenting sessions, and applying rules.